ORESoftware/quicklock/README.md

 #!/usr/bin/env bash

 # acquire lock. will exit with exit code 1, if lock cannot be acquired the first time
-# first and only argument is an optional lockname, if no argument passed, $PWD will be used
+# first and only argument is an optional lockname, if no argument is passed, $PWD will be used as a good default.

 ql_acquire_lock "$PWD"